-DALLAS, Jan.
-21, 2022 /PRNewswire/ -- Simmons Bank, as Trustee of the Hugoton Royalty Trust (OTCQB:HGTXU) (the "Trust"), today declared there would not be a cash distribution to the holders of its units of beneficial interest for January 2022 due to the excess cost positions on all three of the Trust's conveyances of net profits interests.
+DALLAS, May 20, 2022 /PRNewswire/ -- Simmons Bank, as Trustee of the Hugoton Royalty Trust (OTCQB:HGTXU) (the "Trust"), today declared there would not be a cash distribution to the holders of its units of beneficial interest for May 2022 due to the excess cost positions on two of the three Trust's conveyances of net profits interests, the outstanding payable to Simmons Bank, and absence of a cash reserve.
+Properties underlying the Wyoming net profits interests contributed net profits income of approximately $334,000.
+The Trustee paid current month administration expenses of $104,000 and used the remaining net profits of $230,000 to pay down the outstanding payable to Simmons Bank, which was $658,000 as of May 31, 2022.
+To the extent net profits income is received in future months, the Trustee anticipates repaying the outstanding payable to Simmons Bank and replenishing the cash reserve of approximately $1,000,000 prior to engaging in future distributions to unitholders.
 The following table shows underlying gas sales and average prices attributable to the net overriding royalty for both the current month and prior month.
-Underlying gas sales volumes attributable to the current month were primarily produced in November.
+Underlying gas sales volumes attributable to the current month were primarily produced in March.

 Underlying Gas Sales